A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Practical experiments

-\textbf{Comparison with learning-based extraction.} We provide a comparison with learning-based extractions using a baseline model trained on the queries sent during the critical points' search, with the responses of the targeted model as labels.
-To be in the most ideal settings for the baseline model, the same hyper-parameters (architecture, learning rate, \textit{etc.}) as for the training of the targeted model are used, as well as a balanced training dataset to obtain similar number of samples per class.
-While the baseline method seems to offer decent performance during training (around $56$\% of accuracy on the random dataset), it does not generalize well and the performance drops significantly on the true dataset, achieving only $19.6$\% with a fidelity of $21.1$\% for the MobileNetv1.
-The use of random queries, which are not from the same distribution as the true training set from CIFAR-10, and the hard-label setting drastically reduce the performance of the baseline model.
-This illustrates that learning-based extraction methods are limited by data distribution which makes cryptanalytic attacks more appropriate for offering better performance in the threat model considered in this paper.
+\paragraph{Comparison with \textit{learning-based} extraction.} We compare our results with \textit{learning-based} extraction methods using a baseline model trained on a balanced dataset composed of the queries used during the critical points' search, with the responses of the targeted model as labels.
+The baseline model uses the same hyperparameters as the targeted model, \textit{e.g.}, architecture and learning rate.
+While the baseline approach achieves reasonable performance during training (around $56\%$ accuracy), it generalizes poorly, and its performance drops significantly on the test set, achieving only $21.1\%$ fidelity for MobileNetv1.
+The use of random queries, which do not follow the same distribution as the true CIFAR-10 training data, combined with the hard-label setting, drastically reduces the baseline model's performance.
+This illustrates that \textit{learning-based} extraction methods are heavily dependent on data distribution, highlighting the advantage of cryptanalytic attacks for achieving higher fidelity in the threat model considered in this work.